 Organic Social Marketing or Paid Social Advertising?

 Which is the more effective traffic generation and customer acquisition channel between the two?
-Where should a social media marketer invest their resources (time, efforts and even dollars)?
+Where should a social media marketer invest their resources – time, effort and dollars (or bitcoins) in 2018?

-So, let’s dive in to compare the two contenders and find which one wins the ‘Game of Thrones’:
+So, let’s dive into compare the two contenders and find out which one is likely to win the ‘Game of Thrones’ in 2018:

 To play and win the game, you must know the rules of the game.
 So, let’s understand how social algorithms work to get maximum organic social traffic to your website.